 The only natural history museum in the region encompassing southwestern Idaho, southeastern Oregon and northern Nevada, the Orma J. Smith Museum of Natural History is the premier resource for environmental and natural history education in the region.
-The museum’s extensive collections and programs support the education of The College of Idaho students and the general public.
-The Museum is open on Fridays 1:00-5:00 p.m. and on the first Saturday of each month for Museum workday.
+The Museum is listed in the "30 Most Amazing Higher Education Natural History Museums" list compiled by Best College Reviews.
+The Museum’s extensive collections and programs support the education of The College of Idaho students and the general public, as well as numerous research activities.

-- Artifacts from ancient Egypt & Rome including a falcon mummy
+- Artifacts from ancient Egypt and Rome including a kestrel mummy

 Next workday is Saturday, February 4.
 The lunchtime research seminar will be presented by Dr. Roger Long (Biology Department, The College of Idaho).
 His topic will be "Effects of Grazing and Agriculture on Native Plant Communities in the Sagebrush Sea"

 Click on the "Museum calendar" or "Volunteer workdays and research seminars" link (to the right of the jaguar photo) to download the latest version of the workday and seminar schedule.